 The group’s propaganda reflects that these escalations had complex roots, which related not only to perceptions of opposing groups, but also competition within the far-right.
 Their behaviour alludes to a long-wave response to Islamist terrorism.
 Reciprocal radicalisation could consequently be viewed as a phenomenon which operates across movements, as well as between groups.
 The fluidity within the far-right creates conditions where more extreme and knowledgeable individuals can move between groups, increasing the risk of a ripple effect in support for violent extremism.

 Responding to and preventing instrumental activity from groups can be particularly challenging, due to the way they may obfuscate and delay plans, as well as the unpredictable way in which individual members may respond to disruption.

 Responses also need to take account of the way reactions to designated enemies can occur some time after conflict is assumed to have subsided, as well as anticipating potential responses to Islamist attacks, and other significant events which may increase group competition, as reflected by National Action’s increased activity during the EU referendum.

-Increased competition within the Far-Right appears to exacerbate these problems.
-Whilst proscription has restricted National Action’s former members, the way in which they have quickly and repeatedly re-mobilised reflects that threats are likely to remain more diffuse, including from those on the periphery, and lone actors.
+Increased competition within the far-right appears to exacerbate these problems.
+While proscription has restricted National Action’s former members, the way in which they have quickly and repeatedly remobilised reflects that threats are likely to remain more diffuse, including from those on the periphery, and lone actors.